skaspy/irrVerbPicker/README.md

 # IrrVerbPicker

 **Source code and documentation are mostly in English.
-Since this project targets primarily English teachers and English learners in Germany some bits and pieces (e.g. error messages) are written in German.**
+Since this project targets primarily English teachers and English learners in Bavaria some bits and pieces are written in German.**

 IrrVerbPicker is a program that picks random elements from a list of irregular English verbs.
 Learners of English as a foreign language and English teachers can use it to revise the long list of irregular verbs.